 Give Your Customers and Leads What They Want: Video

-There are two things you need to know about producing a video for your company, The first is that, according to Digital Sherpa, your website is 50 times more likely to appear on the first page of a search engine if it includes video.
+There are two things you need to know about producing a video for your company, The first is that, according to iZideo, your website is 50 times more likely to appear on the first page of a search engine if it includes video.
 The second?
 You don’t have to produce an Emmy Award-winning video to drive sales (although in our case we do both).
 Your online marketing strategy should include video.
 Her're four reasons why:

 It’s up-to-date technology

 Written content is great, but the ability to publish the written word to the Internet has been around for over twenty years.
 There’s a reason that Twitter came out with Vine, and Instagram added video.
 Video is a large part of the Internet's future.
 Whatever product or service your business offers, you want your customers to know that you stay with the times.
 Video marketing is one way to do that.

 Videos are sexier, clearer, and quicker

 Why do you read about your favorite NFL team in the newspaper?
 Because you want to get ready to watch Sunday’s game!
 Video is the main event!
 Don’t give your customers an appetizer when they’re looking for an entrée.
 Another major advantage that video has is its ability to communicate tone, visuals, audio, and effects.
 These things are what give your business a soul.
 Also, Millennials and Generation Xers don’t want to read your blog for five minutes when they can get the same amount of information from your competitor in a 30-second video.

 There's a reason that there is a Wikipedia page called “Viral video” and not one called “Viral blog post.”
 This isn’t to say that quality written content can’t be readily shared on social media and elsewhere, but video has more viral potential.
 We’ve all heard the phrase “the book was better than the movie,” but the more important question is: which was shared more?
 I think you know the answer.